alexunder/alexunder.github.com/_posts/2015-03-27-android-ril-code-review-2.markdown

 And now, the pending_list includes all the events will be ready to read, so we traverse the pending_list, fire all of them, invoking their own callback functions.

-# Communications with frameworks #
+# Temporary End #

-In last section, we have talked about the ril event mechanism.
-Now, I will discuss the communication with framwwork based on ril event mechanism.
+This note is long enough, the left content will be delivered in the following post.